 The Department of Architecture is a vibrant, collaborative learning community.
 We teach people to take responsibility for designing our future.
-We help students develop the values, knowledge, skills, and practices they need to create better architecture, interiors, and environments that resonate with people and their cultural, physical, and ecological worlds.
-Grounded in a unique multidisciplinary structure, the Department of Architecture includes programs in Architecture and Interior Architecture as well as an urban architecture program based in Portland.
+We help students develop the values, knowledge, skills, and practices they need to create better architecture and environments that resonate with people and their cultural, physical, and ecological worlds.
+Grounded in a unique multidisciplinary structure, the Department of Architecture includes programs in Eugene as well as an urban architecture program based in Portland.